atellmer/dark/packages/core/README.md

 #### `useInsertionEffect`

 The signature is identical to useEffect, but it fires synchronously before all DOM mutations.
-Use this to inject styles into the DOM before reading layout in useLayoutEffect.
+Use this to inject styles into the DOM before reading layout in `useLayoutEffect`.
 This hook does not have access to refs and cannot call render.
 Useful for css-in-js libraries.

 ```tsx
 useInsertionEffect(() => {